×

 Photos by Samantha Davis: The Russell-Tyler-Ruthton volleyball team crashes to the court after winning the Section 3A Tournament Saturday night at Southwest Minnesota State University, clinching its return to the state tournament.
 The Knights defeated the Vikings 3-1.
 Below: RTR seniors Ava Karbo and Brezlyn Buchert bring the section trophy to the team.

-MARSHALL — Making its return to the Class A State Tournament after a two-year hiatus, the Russell-Tyler-Ruthton volleyball team defeated Minneota 3-1 in the Section 3A championship in a battle between the section’s top-seeds Saturday night at Southwest Minnesota State University.
+MARSHALL — Clinching its return to the Class A State Tournament in three years after making its state debut in 2023, the Russell-Tyler-Ruthton volleyball team defeated Minneota 3-1 in the Section 3A championship in a battle between the section’s top-seeds Saturday night at Southwest Minnesota State University.
 The Knights prevailed in sets of 25-21, 25-23, 21-25 and 25-15.
 The Vikings finish their season 27-7 overall.

-Saturday was a rematch of the 2023 section championship, where RTR also defeated Minneota in five sets, and went on to win the Class A State Tournament in its first-ever state appearance.
+Saturday was a rematch of the 2023 section championship, in which RTR also defeated Minneota in five sets and went on to win the Class A Tournament for its first state title.”

 Minneota and RTR made their way to the championship with a near-identical path following another impressive regular and postseason run for the two, foreshadowing the competitive fight for the state ticket.
-The Vikings entered with a 27-6 overall record and ranked No. 2 in the state by the Class A coaches poll, winning the North’s subsection championship in their ninth-straight appearance, while the Knights came in 27-5 and ranked No. 3, taking the South’s subsection title.
-The two teams were both given the No. 1 seed in the section tournament between North and South.
+The Vikings entered with a 27-6 overall record and ranked No. 2 in the state by the final Class A coaches poll, winning the North’s subsection championship in their ninth-straight appearance, while the Knights came in at 27-5 and ranked No. 3, taking the South’s subsection title.
+Both teams were given the No. 1 seed in the section tournament between North and South.

 Jaylyn Coequyt continued to help lead the front of the net for the Vikings to cut into a 7-4 deficit, yet Karbo stopped the potential run early on with another kill.

-The Knights got several contributors involved on the offensive end, along with a strong back row, to withhold the Vikings’ aggressive comeback attempt, who came within 2 points, down 9-7.
+The Knights got several contributors involved on the offensive end, along with a strong back row, to withstand the Vikings’ aggressive comeback attempt, who came within 2 points, down 9-7.

-Paisley Thooft recorded her 16th kill of the night to give RTR a 13-7 lead, which extended to 19-12 following kills from Bynn Borreson, Dru Ellefson and Karbo.
-Senior setter Brezlyn Buchert continued to find the looks to open up the offense.
+Paisley Thooft recorded her 16th kill of the night to give RTR a 13-7 lead, which extended to 19-12 following kills from Brynn Borresen, Dru Ellefson and Karbo.

-After a Minneota receiving error, Elleson put the Knights up by 10-point, 22-12, when RTR began to feel within reach of the section title.
+After a Minneota receiving error, Ellefson put the Knights up by 10 points, 22-12, when RTR began to feel within reach of the section title.

-RTR’s final 3 points, officially clinching its return to state, came from a Sara Thooft kill before Paisley Thooft ended the night with back-to-back kills off the left side of the net.
+RTR’s final 3 points, officially clinching its state return, came from a Sara Thooft kill before Paisley Thooft ended the night with back-to-back kills off the left side of the net.

-The Knights’ entire team and coaching staff crashed to midcourt, followed moments later with receiving the section trophy.
+The Knights’ entire team and coaching staff crashed to midcourt, followed moments later by the trophy ceremony.

 Minneota and RTR went point-for-point nearly the entire night through the first three sets, with neither able to break away to a comfortable lead, supported by a crowded and energetic crowd on both sides of the bleachers.

-The two also set the defensive tone from the jump as well, with the back row on both sides making numerous diving saves.
+The two also set the defensive tone from the jump, with the back row on both sides making numerous diving saves.

 RTR was able to break away on a 15-12 lead with a Karbo block, yet Meagher responded with a kill, along with a Knights’ hitting error and a Jaylyn and Leah Coequyt block to give Minneota three straight points, again tying the set up 15-15.

-Gruenes again ended the run with a kill, followed with a hit from Sophie Gillund, to trail 9-8.
+Sarah Gruenes ended the run with a kill, followed by a hit from Sophie Gillund, to trail 9-8.

 The set eventually tied 16-16, and again at 22.
 A hard kill from Paisley Thooft put RTR up a point, to which Meagher responded with a kill of her own.